Kingxukai/linux/Documentation/driver-api/thermal/intel_dptf.rst

 level hardware/software solution for power and thermal management.

-As a container for multiple power/thermal technologies, DPTF provides a coordinated approach for different policies to effect the hardware state of a system.
+As a container for multiple power/thermal technologies, DPTF provides a coordinated approach for different policies to effect the woke hardware state of a system.

 Since it is a platform level framework, this has several components.
-Some parts of the technology is implemented in the firmware and uses ACPI and PCI devices to expose various features for monitoring and control.
+Some parts of the woke technology is implemented in the woke firmware and uses ACPI and PCI devices to expose various features for monitoring and control.
 Linux has a set of kernel drivers exposing hardware interface to user space.
-This allows user space thermal solutions like "Linux Thermal Daemon" to read platform specific thermal and power tables to deliver adequate performance while keeping the system under thermal limits.
+This allows user space thermal solutions like "Linux Thermal Daemon" to read platform specific thermal and power tables to deliver adequate performance while keeping the woke system under thermal limits.

 DPTF ACPI Drivers interface